Editorial Staff and Contributors

 You will lie flat on a table.
 A roll will be placed under your shoulder.
 Your head will be turned to the side.
 A cut in the skin will be made along the side of the neck.
 The cut will run from just behind the ear to a point above the breastbone.
 Clamps will be placed above and below the plaque on the carotid artery.
 In some cases, a temporary bypass tube will be used to maintain blood flow around the area that is being operated on.

 The artery will be opened and cleaned of plaque.
 The artery will then be sewn back together.
 The clamps, and bypass tube, if used, will then be removed.
 A section of the carotid artery may need to be removed.
 In this case, an artificial graft or a segment of vein will be sewn in to replace it.
 The neck incision will be closed with stitches.

 arteriogram may be done to ensure that there are no complications, such as blood clots or narrowing.
-You may be given medicine to help prevent blood clotting.
+You may be given medication to help prevent blood clotting.